 It’s more affordable than replacing carpet.

 If you don’t love the carpet in your home, but don’t have room in your budget to replace it, layering on some large area rugs is a great way to get a new look for a low cost.
 And if you do decide to eventually get rid of the carpet?
 You’ve already got rugs that fit in perfectly with the space!
+In fact, this cost-saving, area-rug solution is a classic living room carpet transformation.

 It adds extra cushion in bedrooms and kids’ areas.